hikilaka/RSCSundae/doc/api.md

   that `ifnearvisnpc` ignores NPCs that are busy, and this is how distraction mechanics (e.g. in the knight's sword quest) are implemented.
+* One thing that official RS had that Sundae doesn't is a notion of "the current globally active NPC interacting with this player", instead local variables are used, which can't be overwritten by another action.
+Taking this as either a positive or negative, Spiders will never appear to have the dialogue of bankers.